Financial documents and calculator on an accountant's desk

 The management company: an additional tool

-A doctor reviewing financial documents in his office
+Physician consulting financial documents in his office

 Photo by Vitaly Gariev on Unsplash

-Which healthcare professionals are affected?
+Which health professionals are concerned?

-Doctors (general practitioners and specialists)
+Physicians (general practitioners and specialists)

 Dentists and orthodontists

-Optometrists, chiropractors, and other professionals
+Optometrists, chiropractors and other professionals

 Find my accountant

-Incorporation and Establishment of the SPA
+Incorporation and implementation of the SPA

 • Choosing the optimal structure: SPA alone or SPA + management company